aliengreen/libpmap/README.md

 # Port Mapping Library - libpmap

-The library to manage Internet Gateway external port mapping with **UPnP-IGDP** and **NAT-PMP** written in C
+The library to manage Internet Gateway external port mapping with **UPnP-IGDP** and **NAT-PMP** written in C. Additionally, it includes a Command Line Interface tool that can be used for testing and experimentation

 The Internet Gateway External Port Mapping Library is a standalone C library designed to manage external port mappings on Internet Gateway Devices (IGDs) using both UPnP (Universal Plug and Play) and NAT-PMP (Network Address Translation Port Mapping Protocol).
 The library is built with a focus on **minimal dependencies**, relying solely on **POSIX** standard C functions and **BSD**-like socket operations.
 This makes it easy to integrate into various C-based applications without introducing complex dependencies.

 NAT-PMP and UPnP-IGDP are protocols that help with configuring port forwarding in NAT routers, making it easier for devices and services on a local network to be accessible from the internet.
 NAT-PMP is a simpler and more secure option often used by Apple devices, while UPnP-IGDP is a more comprehensive protocol suite used by a wider range of devices but has some security concerns.

-UPnP-IGDP and NAT-PMP port forwarding services are usually activated by default on the majority of consumer-grade internet gateway Network Address Translation (NAT) routers.
+UPnP-IGDP and NAT-PMP port forwarding services are usually activated by default on the majority of consumer-grade internet gateway NAT routers.
 This default setting allows devices within the internal network to autonomously configure the required TCP and UDP port forwarding operations on the outward-facing router.
-In essence, this empowers external devices to establish connections with services hosted on your internal network without the need for manual configuration.
+This empowers external devices to establish connections with services hosted on your internal network without the need for manual configuration.

 This protocols should only be used when the client determines that its primary IPv4 address is in one of the private IPv4 address ranges defined in "Address Allocation for Private Internets" [RFC1918].
 This includes the address ranges `10/8`, `172.16/12`, and 192.168/16.